 Wellbeing a really important factor in our personal lives and our work lives.
 It’s also something worth considering wellbeing at a national level.
 Some might say there is little more important than it.
 Certainly some of the worlds larger goals, like the UN’s Sustainable Development Goals, focus on improving humanity’s wellbeing.

 There are steps we can take to improve our wellbeing.
 Challenging negative self-talk and improving positive thinking can make a big difference.
 Similarly, improving our resilience and self-awareness might also help us improve our wellbeing.
 Similarly, learning about different types of stress and how to manage stress can be helpful.
-The below podcast covers the concept of stress-buckets, which might of interest.

 The World of Work Project View